HoKei2001/practice/solid_principle/README.md

-Defining the SOLID principles in layman's terms (based on this video alone):
+Defining the SOLID principles in layman's terms (based on this video https://www.youtube.com/watch?v=0mcP8ZpUR38):

 1. Single Responsibility
     Make things (classes, functions, etc.) responsible for fulfilling one type of role.